Materials Science (MS)

 MS 905 - Macromolecular Synthesis

 Fundamentals of polymerization reaction mechanisms, kinetics, and chain structures as they are developed from the different chemistries available.
 Detailed discussions of the chemical mechanisms of step, free radical, ionic, and ring opening polymerizations.
 Treatment of the reaction parameters that control the rate of polymerization, molecular weight and chemical composition of the polymer chains.
 Introduction to stereo-chemical and catalytic polymerizations.
 Considerations of bulk, solution, and dispersion polymerization systems.
 Permission of instructor required.
-Open to Biochemsitry, Chemical Engineering, Engineering: Chemical, Chemistry, Mechanical Engineering, Engineering: Mechanical, Materials Science, Engineering: Mat Science, and Physics majors only.
+Open to Biochemistry, Chemical Engineering, Engineering: Chemical, Chemistry, Mechanical Engineering, Engineering: Mechanical, Materials Science, Engineering: Mat Science, and Physics majors only.

 MS 910 - Macromolecular Characterization

 Molecular characterization of synthetic and natural macromolecules in solution and in the solid state.
 Emphasis on the principles of various analytical techniques designed to provide information on the chemical composition, polymer chain size and structure in solution and in the dry state.
 Extension to methods that measure the interaction and association between polymer molecules.
 Interpretations of data from important characterization techniques including liquid chromatography (GPC), spectroscopy (FTIR, NMR, MS), microscopy (TEM, AFM, Confocal Raman), thermal analysis (DSC), light scattering, sedimentation, and x-ray diffraction.
 Permission of instructor required.
 (Also listed as BCHM 950).
-Open to Biochemsitry, Chemical Engineering, Engineering: Chemical, Chemistry, Chem: Chemistry Education, Mechanical Engineering, Materials Science, Engineering: Mat Science, and Physics majors only.
+Open to Biochemistry, Chemical Engineering, Engineering: Chemical, Chemistry, Chem: Chemistry Education, Mechanical Engineering, Materials Science, Engineering: Mat Science, and Physics majors only.

 MS 961 - Thermodynamics and Kinetics of Materials II